AnranWu-RichPo/MCQA/README.md

 ## Access

-If you would like to download the MCQA dataset, please send email to lhe@cs.ecnu.edu.cn , lhe@cs.ecnu.edu.cn and lhe@cs.ecnu.edu.cn .
+If you would like to download the MCQA dataset, please send email to lhe@cs.ecnu.edu.cn , xjwu_cs@fudan.edu.cn and anranwu@stu.ecnu.edu.cn .
 We will send you the dataset download link.